 1 in 30

 The ASAM reports that approximately 1 in 30 high school seniors have misused OxyContin.

 The American Journal of Psychiatry reports that at least 5 percent of all drug addicts have used OxyContin before abusing a more potent narcotic.

-While there is no single cause of OxyContin addiction, it generally stems from legitimate use for pain relief following surgery or serious injury.
+While there is no single cause of OxyContin addiction, it generally stems from legitimate pain relief after surgery or serious injury.
 It may also be prescribed for those battling cancer or other illnesses.
 The longer you use OxyContin, the more of a tolerance builds up in your body.
-This means that in order to keep getting relief from pain, you end up taking more and more.
+This means that to keep getting relief from pain, you end up taking more and more.
 This is where addiction kicks in.
 When people have trouble accessing prescriptions for OxyContin, they may turn to other opioids such as heroin, which can create an even more serious problem.

-Though everyone’s situation is different and what leads one person to develop an addiction to OxyContin may not be the same as someone else, one thing holds true – there is help available.
+Though everyone’s situation is different, and what leads one person to develop an addiction to OxyContin may not be the same as someone else, one thing holds – there is help available.
 OxyContin addiction does not have to control your life.
 Undergoing supervised detox at New Start Recovery can be the first step in helping you move toward an addiction rehab program and long-term recovery.
-Call New Start Recovery today to learn more.
+Call New Start Recovery today at [Direct] to learn more.